ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 ## Local expert-labeling application

-`label_rootlets_app.py` turns an anatomical scan, its RootletSeg output, and a matching spinal-cord mask into a resumable cluster-review queue.
-It is local
-only: the launcher binds to `127.0.0.1`, and no image is uploaded.
+`label_rootlets_app.py` turns an anatomical MRI and its level-labelled rootlet mask into a resumable 3-D cluster-review queue.
+It is local only: the launcher binds to `127.0.0.1`, and no image is uploaded.

 Install once and launch: